ianpatrickbuss/pitchingfork/README.md

 ### Change Log

+- 2/28/2021: Previously there was no limit to the amount of sounds that could play at one time.
+Now only one sound can be played at the same time.

-- 1/9/2020: Reverted changes to the oscillator that faded the sound in out.
+- 1/9/2021: Reverted changes to the oscillator that faded the sound in out.
 Certain devices would pop more severely.

 - 12/4/2020: Updated Type Definition.
 Added a fade in & fade out to the oscillator so it doesn't pop when toggled on/off.